AswinPKumar01/100-Days-of-Code/DAY 4: Determine if Two Strings Are Close/README.md

 # Approach

-Using Counter function to count the occurence of characters and then comparing to check whether they have the same set of characters
+Using Counter function to count the occurence of characters and then comparing to check whether they have the same set of characters.

 # Complexity